Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that Khitchdee is releasing as open source
 for the benefit of app developers at large.

-Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
+Modal GUIs are simpler and more efficient than WIMP GUIs in most app-design contexts.
 The toolkit (9000 lines of documented code) target's a solo-developer dev scenario.
 It is amenable to customization to a developer's particular coding context.